mshulman/homebridge-doorsensor/README.md

 1. Install homebridge using: npm install -g homebridge
 2. Install this plugin using: npm install -g homebridge-doorsensor
+3. Follow the install instructions for [rpio](https://www.npmjs.com/package/rpio)
-3. Update your configuration file.
+4. Update your configuration file.
 See below for a sample.

 ## Example config